IanLewis42/GravStorm/readme.txt

 MAKING MAPS
 -----------
+Only read this bit if you want to make your own maps / levels.
 The game has been designed to make creating your own levels as easy as possible.
 It's still quite complicated though :-)

 I tend to use the terms 'level' and 'map' interchangably.
 Sorry for any confusion this causes :-)